Force over Distance: Chapter 42

 Young shut his eyes and listened to the roar of the sea.

-“Never gonna bleach it out of my brain,” Young rasped.
-“For as long as I live.”
+“Never gonna bleach it out of my brain,” Young rasped, “for as long as I live.”

 “Yes well.”
 Rush took a drag of his cigarette.
 “Condolences.”

-“I’m supposed to prevent this,” Young said, making a sweeping motion with his hand to take in Rush.
-“Literally.
-You.
+“I’m supposed to prevent this.”
+Young made a sweeping motion that took in Rush from his windblown hair to his designer shoes.
+“You.
 You are the thing I’m supposed to prevent.”

-“As time passes, I do find myself increasingly less interested in how things are ‘supposed’ to go,” it said delicately.
+“As time passes, I do find myself less interested in how things are ‘supposed’ to go,” it said delicately.

 “Oh for—” Rush took a breath, shut his eyes, and tipped his face to the clouded sky.
 “Y’realize this is probably your only opportunity to ask me about the nature of the mission?
-When ‘Rush’ has merged with ‘the AI’ t’the point we’re actually willing to cooperate with you?”
+When ‘Rush’ has merged with ‘the AI’ t’the point we’re willing to cooperate with you?”

 Young crossed his arms.
-“Okay,” he said.
-“I’m waiting.”
+“Okay,” he said, “I’m waiting.”

-“The risks to the crew,” Young snapped.
+“The risks to the crew.”

-“I already told you.
-They’ll be fine.
+“They’ll be fine.
 I’ll dial Earth as we approach a collision point and use the energy liberated from apposed D-branes to power the gate.
-The Nakai did the exact same thing to dial Destiny successfully, so you know it’s possible.
-Everyone goes home.
+The Nakai did the exact same thing to dial Destiny, so y’know it’s possible.
+The crew goes home.
 End of story.”

-“Not for you,” Young said darkly.
-“You’re going to do what, exactly?”
+“Not for you,” Young growled.
+“You’re gonna do—what?”

-“And you’re going to ascend yourself?”
+“And you’ll ascend yourself?”

 “Ideally.”
-Rush looked away.
+It looked away.

 “You?
 Great.
 So what happens to Rush?”